-- (1) A voter to whom a postal ballot paper has been issued shall not be entitled to vote at a polling station in the constituency in which he is registered unless he first delivers to the presiding officer for cancellation such ballot paper, together with the form of declaration of identity and all envelopes received therewith. - (2) The constituency registrar may, if he considers it desirable, before the polling day or first polling day, as the case may be, send to the presiding officer of every polling station in the constituency a list of persons to whom postal ballot papers have been issued.
+56. (1) A voter to whom a postal ballot paper has been issued Recipients of postal shall not be entitled to vote at a polling station in the constituency in which he is registered unless he first delivers to the presiding polling stations. officer for cancellation such ballot paper, together with the form of declaration of identity and all envelopes received therewith.